korjaa/Hantek6022API/README.md

 - sqrt( 4 * (5%)² ) = 2 * 5% = 10% for all other gains

 To reduce this effect OpenHantek uses individual correction values:
-1. Offset and gain calibration are read from a calibration file `~/.config/OpenHantek/modelDSO6022.conf`
+1. Offset and gain calibration are read from a calibration file `~/.config/OpenHantek/modelDSO6022.ini` (Linux, Unix, macOS) or `%APPDATA%\OpenHantek\modelDSO6022.ini` for Windows.
 2. If this file is not available offset and calibration will be read from eeprom.

 Step 2 uses the factory offset calibration values in eeprom.